 Here are some of the key things to consider once you find yourself in a new relationship.

 If you’ve already made a will by the time you find yourself in a new relationship, you may now want to review it to either: 1) include your new partner as a beneficiary of your estate, should you suddenly die or 2) ensure a former partner has no claim on your estate.

 Legal experts in wills and estates recommend you review your will every three to five years.
-In the event of a new relationship you may wish to amend your will, or make one for the first time.
+In the event of a new relationship, you may wish to amend your will or make one for the first time.
 Making a new will cancels or revokes any previous wills you’ve made.

 Your will can be amended by attaching what’s known as a codicil, a separate document that changes specific provisions of your existing will but leaves all others unchanged.
-It’s advisable to attach only a few codicils to a will lest it become confusing, unwieldy or contradictory.
+It’s advisable to attach only a few codicils to a will lest it becomes confusing, unwieldy or contradictory.
 Consult a legal specialist if you’re unsure about whether you should amend a will, or make an entirely new one as a result of the change in your relationship status.

 Power of attorney

 As with wills, updating any power of attorney you’ve made may be advisable once a new relationship begins.
-Power of attorney is a legal document that gives the appointee – usually a close family member – the power to act in your place on financial and other matters for a limited time (general power of attorney) or in a continuing capacity (enduring power of attorney) if you suddenly lose capacity to make decisions for yourself.
+Power of attorney is a legal document that gives the appointee – usually, a close family member – the power to act in your place on financial and other matters for a limited time (general power of attorney) or in a continuing capacity (enduring power of attorney) if you suddenly lose the capacity to make decisions for yourself.